 Pros and Cons of Room Darkening Shades

-Like light-filtering window treatments, room-darkening shades do have some advantages and disadvantages.
-Below are their common pros and cons.
+Like light-filtering window treatments, room-darkening shades do have some advantages and disadvantages, such as:

 Pros

-- Provide better privacy than light filtering shades.
+- Provide better privacy and heat control than light filtering shades.

-- Can be used in bedrooms, kids’ rooms, or other rooms where some natural light is desired, but not too much.
+- Can be used in bedrooms, kids’ rooms, or other spaces where you need sufficient darkness.

-- Can be less expensive than blackout shades for windows.
+- Can be less expensive than blackout window shades.

 Cons